The United Methodist Church and Homosexuality

 Protestors disrupted the session by singing the hymn "What does the Lord require of you?"
 When they refused to stop singing, the chairperson closed the session.
 3

-The Rev. Troy Plummer, executive director of the Reconciling Ministries Network -- a group that promotes the full inclusion of the LGBT community, said:
+The Rev. Troy Plummer, the executive director of the Reconciling Ministries Network, said:

 "I’m tired of being compared to beasts in our church.
 Even if our world understandings differ, it’s just horrendous.
 That our perspectives differ is the truth, and we just voted 61 to 39 percent that we can’t tell that truth."
 4